A to Z of Destinations

 4. Transfer to a clean, dry glass jar and store in the refrigerator, preferably for at least a day before using.
 It will keep in the refrigerator for several weeks.

 This dish can be cooked in a bowl set in a steamer or in a tightly covered pot.
 The chicken is chopped into small pieces, on the bone.
 It cooks more quickly than it would in large pieces, and more surface area is exposed to the flavour paste and the broth.

-The chicken is rubbed with a flavour paste of garlic, ginger, ground coriander, turmeric, and dried red chiles.
+The chicken is rubbed with a flavour paste of garlic, ginger, ground coriander, turmeric, and dried red chilis.
 It steams in its own juices, emerging tender and succulent.

-About 1 1/2 pounds chicken, chopped into about 15 pieces
+About 1.5lb chicken, chopped into about 15 pieces

 1 tbsp minced garlic